SagiReichen/Preppin--Data/README.md

 For the majority of the solutions, two options can be found:

 - Using Tableau Prep
-- Using Python, primarily utilizing the [Polars module](https://pola-rs.github.io/polars/py-polars/html/index.html).
+- Using Python, primarily utilizing the [Polars dataframe library](https://pola-rs.github.io/polars/py-polars/html/index.html).
 <br/><br/>

-> Note: A few of the Tableau Prep solutions are not fully complete due to issues or bugs.
-These issues may be resolved in future releases of the tool, which prevented me from completing the solutions.
+> Note: A few of the Tableau Prep solutions are not fully complete due to issues or bugs, which prevented me from completing the solutions.
+These issues may be resolved in future releases of the tool.

 <br/><br/>
 ### Weeks Tracker